-Management has evaluated subsequent events for disclosure and/or recognition in the financial statements through the date that the financial statements were available to be issued, which was dated December 8, 2020.
+Management has evaluated subsequent events for disclosure and/or recognition in the financial statements through February 8, 2022, the date that the financial statements were available to be issued.

 NOTE 2- STEWARDSHP, COMPLIANCE, AND ACCOUNTABILITY

 BUDGET BASIS

 A formal, legally approved, annual budget is adopted for the General Fund only.
 This budget is adopted on a basis consistent with Generally Accepted Accounting Principles (modified accrual basis) with the following exceptions: